BSSandeep1/Project-Portfolio/finance-kpi-dashboard/README.md

 Refer to the Data for KPI Strategy.csv

 ## Dashboard
-Refer to the Dashboard for KPI Strategy.pdf
+Refer to the Dashboard for KPI Strategy.pdf,
-Refer to the KPI Strategy Charts 1 & Charts 2
+Refer to the KPI Strategy Charts 1 & Charts 2,
 Refer to the KPI Strategy.pbix